Explore ARCALYST® (rilonacept) resources and FAQs

 Keep a journal.

-Track how you are feeling between appointments as well as any questions you have for your doctor.
+Track how you are feeling between appointments, as well as any questions you have for your doctor.

 Build trust with your doctors.